Smiling kids in their home's pool.

 Use of the pool.
 What’s your main reason for building a pool in the first place?
 Is it for your kids?
 Will it be the hub for neighborhood get-togethers?
 Different uses will require different features — discuss its future uses with your contractor to design a pool that fits your needs.

 Cleaning.
 Are you prepared to clean your pool manually, or are you willing to spend some extra cash on top-of-the-line filters and an automated cleaning system?
-Think about how much effort you want to put into keep your pool healthy and clean before you build your pool.
+Think about how much effort you want to put into keeping your pool healthy and clean before you build your pool.

 Lighting.
 Do you plan on using your pool at night?
 Consider positioning it to receive as much natural light as possible.
 You can also install lights to make sure the pool, deck and surrounding area are safely visible during any evening swims.